opinion

 Ultimately, the gap between a $10 fan and a $5,000 fan is not about wealth or generosity.
 It’s about psychology.
 One fan is simply consuming content.
 The other feels connected to a creator, invested in their experience and motivated to participate more deeply.

-Creators who recognize that engagement drives spending far more than exposure does, and who shift their focus away from chasing larger audiences and toward strengthening connections with fans who are already there, are likely to discover an important truth: A creator with a small but deeply engaged audience can earn more than one with 50,000 casual followers.
+Creators who recognize that engagement drives spending far more than exposure does, and who shift their focus away from chasing larger audiences and toward strengthening connections with fans who are already there, are likely to discover an important truth: A creator with a small but deeply engaged audience can out-earn one with 50,000 casual followers.
 Because in the creator economy, the most valuable fans are the ones who feel closest to the person behind the account.

 Alex Lirette is co-owner of Teasy Agency and has spent over a decade working in adult-industry marketing and creator management.
 He enjoys working with creators and online platforms while sharing insights from his experience in the industry.